jeremiah-c-leary/vhdl-style-guide/docs/package_body_rules.rst

 package_body_202
 ^^^^^^^^^^^^^^^^

-This rule checks for blank lines or comments above the **end package** keyword.
+This rule checks for blank lines or comments above the **end** keyword.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines>`_ for options.